pellcorp/creality-wiki/docs/misc.md

 It is very easy, you just need to create a empty file called `emergency_factory_reset` on a USB key and make sure the USB key is plugged in, then power cycle the printer, this will initiate a factory reset.

+!!! info

-**IMPORTANT:** This factory reset method will rename the `emergency_factory_reset` to `emergency_factory_reset.old` to avoid a boot loop, so if you need to use this method again you will need to rename the file.
+    This factory reset method will rename the `emergency_factory_reset` to `emergency_factory_reset.old` to avoid a boot loop, so if you need to use this method again you will need to rename the file.

-**IMPORTANT:** This factory reset method will **not** remove the special service file `/etc/init.d/S58factoryreset` from the k1, so if you need it you can redo a factory reset even before reinstalling.
+    This factory reset method will **not** remove the special service file `/etc/init.d/S58factoryreset` from the k1, so if you need it you can redo a factory reset even before reinstalling.

-**Note:** This method does not reset wifi or root access
+    This method does not reset wifi or root access